ms2176/Green-Datathon-Mapping-Forest-Futures/README.md

 ## Repository Contents

-- `tutorial.md`: A step-by-step guide to basic data manipulation using Python and Pandas
+- `tutorial.py`: A step-by-step guide to basic data manipulation using Python and Pandas
 - `starter_notebook.ipynb`: Jupyter notebook with code structure and tasks for the datathon
 - `cheat_sheet.md`: Quick reference for common Python and Pandas operations
-- `dataset/Forest_Area.csv`: The dataset we'll be using for analysis
+- `Forest_Area.csv`: The dataset we'll be using for analysis

 ## Getting Started